 Whilst the formal curriculum assesses students’ academic progress and achievement, a wide and varied enrichment programme provides students with a number of opportunities to enrich and extend their Key Stage 3 experience.
 These include a visit to Bolton Abbey, Walk to School and Road Safety initiatives, Charity walks, Bake off competitions, Outdoor pursuits activities, Science week and Theatre visits and a Forced Marriage workshop.
 We have five Personal Development Days a year to provide opportunities to build on the PSHE curriculum.

 In addition, our Key Stage 3 Guarantee tracks their contribution to and participation in school life;their development as an independent learner; their communication and presentation skills and their involvement in the wider community.
 Students graduate in Year 8 with an award that recognises their success in their first two years in the Secondary Phase.
 Read more about the guarantee here.

 Key Stage 4

-At the end of year 8 students will be guided towards different pathways depending on their personal strengths, interests, preferred ways of working and future ambitions.
-There are several different pathways available, some offer traditional academic subjects whilst others are characterised by more vocational courses which are set in the world of work.
+There are several different Key Stage 4 pathways available, some offer traditional academic subjects whilst others are characterised by more vocational courses which are set in the world of work.
 This allows us to offer as wide a range of courses to as many students as possible.
 These routes are not always exclusive of each other and sometimes pupils will find themselves in groups with students from other pathways.

 • Mathematics – Students will study GCSE Maths